Intervention in Russia

 -Poles participated in the anti-Czarist 1905 Russian

-Russian Empire.
-Polish unrest, largely in the form of
+Empire.
+Polish unrest, largely in the form of industiral worker

 War I (1914-1918)--Last

-Empire, all of whom had gained territory at the
+Empire, all of whom had gained territory at the expense of Poland

-Poland.
+reconstituted Poland.
 Much of the fighting on the Eastern Front

-took place on Polish soil, with Polish conscripts forced to
+took place on Polish soil, with Polish conscripts forced to fight

 September 17, with the Soviet

-Asia is generally considered to have begun with
+Asia is generally considered to have begun with the Japanese

 (1956)--Polish uprising against Soviet domination.